RN to BSN, Bridge Program

 - Associate's Degree in Nursing

-- All college coursework minimum GPA 2.75
+- All college coursework must meet a minimum GPA of 2.75

 - Must receive a "C" minimum in all prerequisite nursing courses